muammar/mkchromecast/README.md

 mkchromecast
 ============

-This is a tiny program to cast your **Mac OS X** audio to your google cast devices.
+This is a program to cast your **Mac OS X** audio to your Google cast devices.

 It is written in Python, and it streams using `node.js`, or `ffmpeg`.
+By default, **mkchromecast** streams at a sample rate of `44100Hz` and average bitrate of `192k`.
+These defaults can be changed using the `ffmpeg` backend.

+**mkchromecast** is capable of using lossy and lossless audio formats.
+A system tray menu is also available.

-For Linux you have a program called [pulseaudio-dlna](https://github.com/masmu/pulseaudio-dlna) that does this beautifully.
+For Linux, you have a program called [pulseaudio-dlna](https://github.com/masmu/pulseaudio-dlna) that does this beautifully.